Trump urges 'strong and swift' UN action to end Rohingya crisis

 U.S. Deputy Assistant Secretary of State Patrick Murphy is in Myanmar and is due to meet government officials and representatives of different communities in Sittwe, the capital of Rakhine state.

-The United States said on Wednesday it would provide an additional US$32 million in humanitarian assistance, bringing its total assistance in 2017 to US$95 million.
+The United States said on Wednesday it would provide an additional US$32 million (£23.71 million) in humanitarian assistance, bringing its total assistance in 2017 to US$95 million.

 "We applaud the government of Bangladesh's generosity in responding to this severe humanitarian crisis and appreciate their continued efforts to ensure assistance reaches people in need," the U.S. State Department said in a statement.